Benappiahpoku/djangogirls/create a djangogirlsblog.md

   - git pull
   - go back and reload at web apps on the top menu options at pythonanywhere
   - visit benjilo.pythonanywhere.com - same djanjo page as local computer

+# how to create the static folder and CSS?
+  - create static folder inside blog
+  - blog/static/css/blog.css

+# how reactivate the virtual server on pythonanywhere?
+  -  workon benjilo.pythonanywhere.com